 The University Police Department is routinely informed by local law enforcement agencies of any criminal activities involving UTRGV students or student organizations.
 This information may be shared with the Dean of Students.
-The University Police Department also has the ability to enter into Memorandums of Understanding (MOU'S) with local law enforcement agencies related to the investigation of criminal offenses or other police services.
-Currently, The University Police Department has a Memorandum of Understanding with the U.S. Department of Veteran Affairs Police defining the working relationship between the departments in the Harlingen Clinical Education Building.
+The University Police Department maintains Memorandums of Understanding (MOU'S) with local law enforcement agencies related to the investigation of criminal offenses or other police services.
+Currently, The University Police Department has a Memorandum of Understanding with Harlingen Police Department, Edinburg Police Department, Brownsville Police Department, and the U.S. Department of Veteran Affairs Police defining the working relationship between the departments in the Harlingen Clinical Education Building.
+The University Police Department has primary jurisdiction over the investigation of crimes that occur on UTRGV campuses.